ak1801/HoMeAu/README.md

 * In a similar way you can put the shortcut to the batch file into Explorer’s ‘Send To’ context menu (C:\Users\username\AppData\Roaming\Microsoft\Windows\SendTo in Windows Vista and newer).

 ## Automate the script for sync-ing local media directory with remote media directory.
-* Open Homeau (sync).bat file in notepad and edit the local directory path & remote directory path.
+* Open Homeau (sync).bat file in notepad and edit the local media path & remote media path (add your custom values).

+* Open media_sync.txt & edit the SFTP url & hostkey to your custom values

-* Run the Homeau (sync).bat file to sync the local & remote directories.
+* Run the Homeau (sync).bat file to sync the local & remote directories. (this will be one way synchronization, from local to remote)

 ## Scheduling file transfers
 Work in progress..